nvaccess/nvda/readme.md

 or other unexpected behavior.

 The submodules are configured to do a shallow fetch, to speed up the clone process.
+The shallow fetch can be bypassed with the `--no-recommend-shallow` option.

 For reference, the following run time dependencies are included in Git submodules: